-Subject to the terms and conditions described in an underwriting agreement between us and the representatives of the underwriters named below, we have agreed to sell to the underwriters, and the underwriters severally have agreed to purchase from us, the number of shares listed opposite their names below.
+Subject to the terms and conditions described in an underwriting agreement between us and the representatives of the underwriters named below, we have agreed to sell to the underwriters, and the underwriters severally have agreed to purchase from us, the principal amount at issuance of notes listed opposite their names below.

-Number of Shares
+Principal Amount at Issuance

 Underwriter

 Merrill Lynch, Pierce, Fenner & Smith

-Incorporated
+Incorporated \$

-J.P.
-Morgan Securities Inc.

-Wachovia Capital Markets, LLC
+Banc One Capital Markets, Inc.

 Robert W. Baird & Co.
 Incorporated

-JMP Securities LLC

 McDonald Investments Inc., a KeyCorp Company

 SunTrust Capital Markets, Inc.

-Total